Skip to main content

 These controls protect both customers and the organization.

-Metrics for governance maturity
+Metrics for AI oversight maturity

 • percentage of AI workflows with documented ownership